MORE than 100 villagers attended an exhibition detailing plans for three 126-metre wind turbines in Olveston.

 The display highlighted the latest developments in REG Windpower’s proposed wind farm near Ingst, by the M48.

-As well as outlining where the turbines would stand, their exact height and scale and green benefits, REG Windpower also presented the results of various wildlife and flood risk surveys carried out on the site.
+As well as outlining where the turbines would stand, their exact height and scale and green benefits, REG Windpower also presented the results of various wildlife and flood risk surveys carried out

 A REG spokesman told the Gazette that the event on Saturday was a step forward.